 Create & Restore Linux OS System Image Backups for Free with RedoRescue

 Backing up your computer is an essential task that all of us should be performing on a regular basis.
-It doesn’t matter if you are running Windows, Linux or macOS, you can still have hardware or software failures that can cause data loss.
-Of course, you can do things like regular file backups but if your operating system has an issue or something gets corrupted, you will only be left with a backup of your files and not your programs, OS and its settings.
-This is where a system image backup can really help you out.
+It doesn’t matter if you are running Windows, Linux, or macOS, you can still experience unexpected hardware or software failures that lead to permanent data loss.

-Our backup computer has a 60GB OS drive and a 100GB backup drive as seen in the image below.
-We will be creating our backup images on the 100GB drive and the drive will need to be partitioned and formatted before doing so.
+Our current backup computer is configured with a 60GB OS drive and a 100GB secondary backup drive.
+We will be creating and storing our backup images directly onto the 100GB drive.

 Linux Disks tool

-You will first need to create a bootable flash drive or CDROM with the RedoRescue software ISO file that can be downloaded here.
+You will first need to create a bootable USB flash drive or CD-ROM containing the RedoRescue software.
+You can easily download the required ISO file directly from their official website.

-Now you should be able to use your mouse and can click on the Backup button to begin the OS system image backup process.
+Now that the software has loaded, you should be able to use your mouse to navigate the graphical interface.
+Go ahead and click on the large Backup button to begin the OS system image backup process.

-You will then need to choose a source drive which is the drive that contains the Linux operating system.
-So, we will select the 60GB drive and click the Next button.
+You will then need to choose a source drive, which is the specific drive that currently contains your Linux operating system.
+For our example, we will select the 60GB drive and click the Next button.

 Create & Restore Linux OS System Image Backups for Free with RedoRescue

-We will then be shown the partitions on the OS system drive, and they should all be selected by default.
-Then we will click the Next button again.
+We will then be shown all the available partitions located on the OS system drive.
+These should all be selected by default, so we will just click the Next button again to proceed.

-Next, we will choose our 100GB drive for the destination location.
-You can click on the Select button to choose a backup folder and even create a new one if necessary.
+Next, we will choose our 100GB secondary drive as the destination location for the saved files.
+You can click on the Select button to choose a specific backup folder, or even create a brand new one right there if necessary.

-We will then name our backup image OS Backup.
-You can also add a note\description if desired.
+We will then name our new backup image something simple like OS Backup.
+You can also add a brief note or description here if you want to remember specific details about this backup job.

 Name backup file

-Once you click the Next button, the backup process will begin and you will be able to see the status as it is happening.
+Once you click the Next button, the actual backup process will begin immediately.
+You will be able to monitor the live status on your screen as the system image is actively being created.

-Once the backup is complete, you will see a message telling you so along with the amount of time it took to complete the backup.
+Once the backup finishes, you will see a popup message confirming the job was completely successful.
+This screen will also display the exact amount of time it took to finish the entire backup process.

 Backup complete message